MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/nf-ntddk-pshedsynchronizeexecution.md

 </li>
 </ol>
-Callers of the <b>PshedSynchronizeExecution</b> function must be running at IRQL &lt;= DIRQL, that is, less than or equal to the IRQL at which the LLHEH for the error source executes.
+Callers of the <b>PshedSynchronizeExecution</b> function must be running at IRQL <= DIRQL, that is, less than or equal to the IRQL at which the LLHEH for the error source executes.